Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Through selfless service, you will always be fruitful and find the fulfillment of your desires."
+> "If you're waiting until you feel talented enough to make it, you'll never make it."
-> — **Bhagavad Gita**
+> — **Criss Jami**

 ---